Tag Archives: Children

 The sparkling and twinkling lights and the myriad of other felines are beautiful and filled with emotion.

-Hopefully, the real-life animals were treated kindly but in 1963 I’m not sure how much could be faked.
-Still, amazing work mimicking a wounded badger is impressive.
+Hopefully, the real-life animals were treated kindly, but in 1963, I’m not sure how much could be faked.
+Still, fantastic work mimicking a wounded badger is impressive.

 The thrilling finale involves a tribe of gypsies setting up camp in town and opening their traveling circus.
-Laden with obvious stereotypes which seem clear in 2023 but were unnoticed in 1963, the gypsies abuse their animals causing a stir among the townspeople.
+Laden, with apparent stereotypes which seem clear in 2023 but were unnoticed in 1963, the gypsies abuse their animals, causing a stir among the townspeople.

-A fight, fire, and justice prevails and all animals are spared.
+A fight, fire, and justice prevail, and all animals are spared.

 A 1960s Disney film with family-friendly themes and compassion, The Three Lives of Thomasina (1963) will satisfy cat lovers or anyone fond of animals.
 The real-life Thomasina is worth the price of admission for her gorgeous good looks alone.